jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

 Loops include an additional cost in terms of both the iteration itself and the CPU having to account for back branches in with the prediction cost.
 Loop unrolling works by removing the loop and laying out the instructions sequentially.
-The JVM is capable of doing this on some fairly complex loops, in a conversation with [Chris Newland](https://www.chrisnewland.com) he once mentioned to me that he had seen a ray tracing algorithm get loop unrolled!
+The JVM is capable of doing this on some fairly complex loops.
+In a conversation with [Chris Newland](https://www.chrisnewland.com) he once mentioned to me that he had seen a [ray tracing algorithm](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) get loop unrolled!

 ##### Monomorphic Dispatch